vrld/slam/slam/README.md

 ### Tags

 With tags you can group several sources together and call functions upon them.
-A simple example might be this:
+A simple example:

     -- add some stuff to the background tag drums:addTags('music')